dayeong089/git_practice/README.md

-this is for github practice
+this repository is for github practice